LetrazApp/letraz-utils/docs/CICD_SETUP.md

 ### 1.1 Connect Repository to CircleCI

 1. Log in to [CircleCI](https://app.circleci.com/)
-2. Click "Set Up Project" for your `letraz-scrapper` repository
+2. Click "Set Up Project" for your `letraz-utils` repository
 3. Choose "Fast" setup to use existing config files
 4. CircleCI will automatically detect the `.circleci/config.yml` file